 Podcasts have it rough.
 As a medium, they have to compete with much more popular videos and blogs.
 Most people don’t even stumble upon a podcast unless they are deliberately looking for one.
-Yet the fight goes on, and here are some 2020 podcast statistics to prove it: 6% of the USA population are fans, and 22% chime in to listen at least once a week.
+Yet the fight goes on, and here are some 2021 podcast statistics to prove it: over a third of the USA population listen to them regularly, and 22% chime in every week.
 Go podcasts go!

 But ultimately, all pieces of content end up duking it out for the top positions on Google in a worldwide battle royale – podcasts or not.
 Naturally, being less popular than others is a liability.
 Fortunately, Google’s ranking algorithm can work in someone’s favor.
 With enough effort, anyone can get to the top and sit on the throne.